fishsizeproject/Course-MLforImageProcessing/index.md

 1. concepts of deep learning, Convolutional Neural Networks (CNNs) and computer vision
 2. how to pre-process and pre-annotate images to accelerate your ML projects
-3. how to apply data augmentation techiques
+3. how to apply data augmentation techniques
 4. how to build an image classification model with your own or example data